mthalken/School_District_Analysis/README.md

-# School_District_Analysis
+# School District Analysis

-## The purpse of this analyis is to help a school board analyze the district's reading and math scores, while giving a complete picture by grade, school, school type, and school budget per student.
+## The purpose of this analysis is to help a school board analyze the district's reading and math scores, while giving a complete picture by grade, school, school type, and school budget per student.
+Also we are helping the school board investigate academic dishonesty.

 ## Project Overview:
 1. Calculate and present a high-level snapshot of the district's key metrics.
-2. Calculate and present an overview of the key metrics for each shcool.
+2. Calculate and present an overview of the key metrics for each school.
 3. Determine the top 5 and bottom 5 performing schools based on overall passing percentage.
 4. Calculate the average math and reading score by grade level and by school.
 5. Find the school performance based on budget per student, school size, and type of school.